Islamic embroidery: Techniques

 A wide variety of embroidery techniques were used across the Islamic world, with an equally broad range of materials.

 Uighur women embroider felt skull caps, for use on their own or as the base for a turban.

 In Morocco and Tunisia, satin stitch was used for items such as decorative curtains and mirror covers.
 A form of satin stitch present in the Bedouin societies of the Arabian Peninsula, sometimes referred to as khiyat al madrassa ("school embroidery"), was used for furnishings.
 Prior to the stitching process, a shape was drawn onto the fabric by a skilled artist.
 Designs incorporating natural themes such as birds or flowers were most common.

 Surface satin stitch, worked only on the upper surface, is a more economical but looser technique, vulnerable to wear, and so is mainly used for special occasions.
 In Punjab, Phulkari (flower work) shawls were however daily wear for women in the countryside, while special ones, bagh, were completely covered with embroidery and were made by maternal grandmothers for their granddaughters' weddings.

 Chain stitch, which is adaptable and relatively easy to create, was used in Persia for Resht embroidery, with densely worked flowers and arabesques on felted woollen cloths.
 A type of embroidery similar to heavy chain stitch, known as kurar, was previously used by Bedouin to create dresses for both men and women.
-It required four people, with each person carrying four threads which were either of varying colors or silver and gold.
+It required four people, with each person carrying four threads which were either of varying colours or silver and gold.

 Cross stitch was used across the Middle East in Syria, Jordan, Palestine and Sinai to work wedding dresses with bold embroidery in red, with triangular amulets or carnation flowers on a black background.

 Another widely used technique, Herringbone stitch, was used in Afghanistan to embroider bridegroom's smocks with raised bands of red, green or white stitchery on a white background.